-Landscape planting with indigenous trees and shrubs has been undertaken, merging the existing development into its setting; the proposed extension will be similarly screened.
+Land modelling and landscape planting with indigenous trees and shrubs has been undertaken, merging the existing development into its setting; the proposed new unit will be similarly screened.

-The extant building and the proposed extension are in close proximity to the existing traditional stone field boundary and as such are to be seen in context and read in the rural landscape as a single, appropriate farm building.
-Additional planting around the extended building could provide further screening in long views and will ensure that the character of the rural landscape will not be compromised.
+The extant buildings and the proposed extension are in close proximity to the existing traditional stone field boundaries and as such are to be seen in context and read in the rural landscape as an appropriate farm building group.
+Additional planting adjacent the building and along the roadside could provide further screening in long views and will ensure that the character of the rural landscape will not be compromised.